David Lynch: 1998–2009: Continued work

-2010–2019: Return to television
+2010–2019: Later work and return to television

 In 2010, Lynch began making guest appearances on the Family Guy spin-off The Cleveland Show as Gus the Bartender.
 He had been convinced to appear in the show by its lead actor, Mike Henry, a fan of Lynch who felt that his life had changed after he saw Wild at Heart.
 Lady Blue Shanghai is a 16-minute promotional film written, directed and edited by Lynch for Dior.
 It was released on the Internet in May 2010.

 Lynch directed a concert by English new wave band Duran Duran on March 23, 2011.
 The concert was streamed live on YouTube from the Mayan Theater in Los Angeles as the kickoff to the second season of Unstaged: An Original Series from American Express.
-"The idea is to try and create on the fly, layers of images permeating Duran Duran on the stage", Lynch said.
+"The idea is to try and create on the fly, layers of images permeating Duran Duran on the stage," Lynch said.
 "A world of experimentation and hopefully some happy accidents".
 The animated short I Touch a Red Button Man, a collaboration between Lynch and the band Interpol, played in the background during Interpol's concert at the Coachella Valley Music and Arts Festival in April 2011.
 The short, which features Interpol's song "Lights", was later made available online.